 This video is about the other type of interference: retroactive interference.

 What Is Retroactive Interference?

-Retroactive interference occurs when new information interferes with your ability to recall old information.
+Retroactive interference, also known as retroactive inhibition, occurs when new information interferes with your ability to recall information that you could remember previously.
 Things that are more recent and fresh are easy to remember, but old information feels far away, even if you spent more time learning it.